Cherries

 Benefits, Nutritional Profile and How to.

-This nutrient-dense fruit belongs to the genus-prunus family and is small or generally heart-shape fruit that is deep red in colour.
-The fruit is usually cultivated from several varieties of plants, however, the Bing (sweet cherries) or Montmorency (tart cherries) are the ones that are usually used for commercial purposes.
-Tart or Sour cherries might be the ones you see in the frozen section of your supermarket or in the canned products isle.
-It is typically used for sauces and pastries while the sweet cherries are usually eaten fresh.
+This nutrient-dense fruit belongs to the genus Prunus family and is a small or generally heart-shaped fruit that is deep red in colour.
+The fruit is usually cultivated from several varieties of plants.
+However, the Bing (sweet cherries) or Montmorency (tart cherries) are the ones that are usually

+pastries, while the sweet cherries are usually eaten fresh.
 You can read more on Cherries in this detailed article here

 Cherries Nutritional Profile